 Your employer may fail to recognize you as an employee or independent contractor, whether intentionally or unintentionally.
 The correct classification is not always clear cut, and it may depend on a number of varying factors.
-The most common employee misclassification in Los Angeles is when an employer wrongfully classifies a full-time employee as an independent contractor.
+The most common employee misclassification is when an employer wrongfully classifies a full-time employee as an independent contractor.

 If your employer has misclassified you, you have the right to file a claim against them.
 At Limonjyan Law Group, we will help you determine whether you are eligible to file a claim and fight for your rights to get fair compensation.
 We have handled numerous employee misclassification cases, so you can be sure we will work to serve your best interests.

 Table of Contents